dsikar/arduino-libraries/Buttons/README.md

 # Adding the library to your sketch

-To use the library clone place the Buttons directory in your Arduino>libraries directory the add includes:
+To use the library place the Buttons directory in your Arduino>libraries directory the add includes:

 ```
 #include <Buttons.h>